- Facts and Statistics

 What are the basic requirements for admission?

 To be eligible for consideration for admission to the J.D. program, you must have a bachelor’s degree from an accredited institution by August of the year you intend to enroll.
-To apply for admission, candidates should submit a completed application for admission; the $80 application fee; a transcript of undergraduate and any graduate work submitted through the Law School Data Assembly Service (LSDAS); a score on the Law School Admission Test (LSAT); and two letters of recommendation.
+To apply for admission, candidates should submit a completed application for admission; the $80 application fee; a transcript of undergraduate and any graduate work submitted through the Credential Assembly Service (CAS); a score on the Law School Admission Test (LSAT); and two letters of recommendation.
 All required materials must be in the file before it is referred to our Admissions Committee.
 See J.D.
 Application Instructions

 What are the factors considered by the Admissions Committee?